ibericode/mailchimp-top-bar/readme.txt

 Adds a beautiful, customizable opt-in bar to the top of your WordPress site.
 This bar is guaranteed to get the attention of your visitor and increase your MailChimp subscribers.

-**This plugin is still in beta.
-You can definitely use it but it _could_ be subject to changes breaking backwards compatibility.**

 > This plugin is an add-on for the [MailChimp for WordPress plugin](https://wordpress.org/plugins/mailchimp-for-wp/).
-> To use it, you need at least MailChimp for WordPress v2.2.3 or MailChimp for WordPress Premium 2.5.5.
+> To use it, you need at least **MailChimp for WordPress v2.2.3** or **MailChimp for WordPress Premium v2.5.5**.

 = MailChimp Top Bar, at a glance.. =

 MailChimp Top Bar adds a simple yet beautiful and customizable opt-in bar to the top of your WordPress site.

-Using this bar, people can subscribe to a MailChimp list of your choice.
+Using this bar, people can subscribe to any MailChimp list of your choice.

+- A real conversion booster.
+- Unobtrusive, visitors can dismiss the bar.
+- Easy to install & configure, just select a MailChimp list and you're good to.
+- Customizable, you can edit the top bar text and colors from the plugin settings.
+- Lightweight, this plugin aims to do one thing, and does it well.

 = Development of MailChimp Top Bar =